8.3 College and University Related Foundations

 Part 2.
 Definitions

-A private, non-profit organization whose purpose is to support a college or university through fundraising and other activities and is officially recognized by the president or chancellor through a written contract.
-An organization whose primary purpose is other than fundraising for a college or university is not a related foundation under this policy.
+A private, non-profit organization created specifically for the purpose of supporting a college or university through development, fundraising and other related activities and recognized by a written contract between the college/university and foundation.
+(An organization whose primary purpose is other than fundraising for a college or university is not a related foundation under this policy).The related foundation board is responsible for managing the foundation’s financial resources, including authorizing fundraising strategies, budgeting the use of funds, and establishing investment policies.Administrative Support

 Part 3.
 Organization of Related Foundations

 A related foundation must be legally incorporated as a nonprofit corporation under Minnesota law, in good standing, and must be qualified as a tax-exempt charitable organization under 26 U.S.C.
 501(c)(3).
-The governance of a related foundation is the sole responsibility of its board of directors and the related foundation must be maintained as a legal entity separate from Minnesota State Colleges and Universities.
+The governance of a related foundation is the sole responsibility of its board of directors; the related foundation must be maintained as a legal entity separate from Minnesota State and its colleges and universities.
 Board policy and system procedure establish standards to be met by foundations seeking to serve as related foundations to receive support services and recognition from colleges and universities.

 Part 4.
 Contracts With Related Foundations

-A president or the chancellor may enter into a written contract with a related foundation to provide administrative support to the related foundation in accordance with board policy and system procedure and to allow the related foundation to use the name of the college or university.
+A college/university president shall enter into a written contract with a related foundation to provide administrative support services to the related foundation in accordance with board policy and system procedure and to allow the related foundation to use the name of the college or university.
+Colleges and universities have discretion to determine the amount of administrative support services it provides to the related foundation during each contract term.

 Subpart A. Return of value